aws-samples/unishop-monolith-to-microservices/MonoToMicroLegacy/README.md

 - Note: you first need to register and then login in order to add Unicorns to your basket.
 ```
 ![](../MonoToMicroAssets/assets1024/S3StaticSite20.png)

+Open the Developer Console of your browser, and check the outputs.

+**4.6** Play with the application.

+1. Register yourself into the application.
+You just need to provide an e-mail, and at this point to simplify our interactions it doesn't need to be a valid one.
+However, **be sure of taking note of it**.
+We are going to need it later.
+2. Check the output at your browser's developer console.
+You will get something like `{uuid: "f031e124-f75a-4112-1234-78abbcc9d070", email: "<provided email>} "User Signed Up"`.
+Take note of this UUID as this is going to identify this user and it's basket.
+3. Log in into the application.
+You just need to provide the registered email.
+Check that the message `[] "Got the cart"` will appear.
+4. Add/remove items to your shopping cart.
+Check the outputs at the browser's console.

 </details>